cipherswami/DigiKeyboard/README.md

 2. Set the board type to Digispark: menu(triple dot) -> settings -> Board type -> Digistump -> Digispark.

-2. Now, you can flash this to Digispark. menu(triple dot) -> Actions -> upload -> upload over USB.
+3. Now, you can flash this to Digispark. menu(triple dot) -> Actions -> upload -> *upload over USB.

+* you get 3 seconds to press "upload over usb" just after inserting your Digispark and detection USB.

+So, my suggetion is after getting into upload menu, insert Digispark wait until you see "USB detected",
+then immediatly press "upload over USB".